rupam-halder/rupam-halder/README.md

 - 👋 Hi, I’m @amrupam007
 - 👀 I’m interested in learning new programming skills
-- 🌱 I’m currently learning Cyber Security
+- 🌱 I’m currently learning FSD
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... https://www.linkedin.com/in/rupam-halder-79b803121/
+- 📫 How to reach me ... https://www.linkedin.com/in/rupamhalder/

 <!---
 amrupam007/amrupam007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.